How to Get From Berlin Airport to City Center: Stress-Free Tips (2023)

 The train route you’re on could likely end up running along the Ringbahn at some point, and that is the start of zone A. So even if you’re staying in Spandau, for example, which is in zone B, you have to go through zone A to get there.

-When in doubt, just buy an ABC ticket.
-The extra 30 cents isn’t worth getting fined or dealing with the hassle of trying to figure out exactly where your train is running.
+Again, when in doubt, just buy an ABC ticket.
+The extra 20 cents isn’t worth getting fined or dealing with the hassle of trying to figure out exactly where your train is running.

 FEX airport train

 FEX stands for Flughafen Express, which is the airport express train.
-This is a red regional train that starts at the airport and makes stops at Ostkreuz, Gesundbrunnen, and Berlin Hauptbahnhof.
+Flughafen means airport in German.
+This is a red regional train that starts at the airport (terminal 1-2) and makes stops at Ostkreuz, Gesundbrunnen, and Berlin Hauptbahnhof.

 The FEX train runs twice an hour and takes a little over 30 minutes from the airport to Hauptbahnhof.
 You can get out at Ostkreuz or Gesundbrunnen, both of which are major transport interchanges, and switch to a different line.